10 Simple Beginner Photography Tips

 3. Take Your Camera Everywhere

-The best way to learn the art photography is to shoot every day, so take your camera with you everywhere you go.
+The best way to learn the art of photography is to shoot every day, so take your camera with you everywhere you go.
 Always having your camera at your disposal is the best way to develop your photographer’s eye and you’ll be surprised at what photo opportunities you find when you’re actively searching.
 I use this adorable, nondescript camera bag that looks like an average purse to keep my equipment safe and organized when I’m on the go.

 4. Learn Basic Composition Techniques